 And as mentioned above, all these reports can be automated so getting information is quick and easy.

 Online training should be a two-way street.
-You’re delivering training to your learners, they take it and then give feedback.
+You’re delivering training to your learners, they take it, and then give feedback.
 Feedback is a vital component that can help you shape your current efforts.
-If you aren’t already utilizing feedback from your learners, start today and it can be done in a number of ways.
+If you aren’t already utilizing feedback from your learners, make a start today.

 Investigating what tools integrate with your LMS is a clever move.
-It can save you time, transfer crucial data and eliminate repetitive tasks.
-So why not give it a try?
+It saves you time, transfers crucial data, and eliminates repetitive tasks.
+So, why not give it a try?
 CRM, HR, sales, marketing – check if your most used systems can be integrated with your LMS and the benefits doing so will have for you.

 For example, if you use a HR or CRM system, you can integrate that directly with LearnUpon.
 This means you can automate the creation of users, groups, and enrollments – a serious time saver for you.

 A great LMS should constantly introduce new features that make things more simple and efficient – check them out!
-Whether it’s adding gamification to your courses or creating different learning portals in your LMS, give it a try.
-It could have big benefits for your training.
+Whether it’s adding Gamification to your courses or creating unique Learning Portals in your LMS, give it a try.

 Make the first change today

 If you’re experiencing these pitfalls, don’t panic!
-You can start making simple changes today that can help you overcome these.
-We suggest start small and pick one you think will be easiest to tackle.
-Once that one is done, move on to the next and build from there.
-As long as you focus on improving your eLearning, it should have a positive impact.
+You can start making simple changes today to help you overcome them.
+We suggest starting small by choosing the one you think will be easiest to tackle.
+Once that is done, move on to the next and build from there.
+As long as you focus on improving your training, it should have a positive impact.